Community Engagement and Leadership Education Center (CELE)

 Office of Undergraduate Research

-Current schedule and sign up is available at: http://www.washington.edu/undergradresearch/workshops/research/
+Current schedule and sign up is available at: https://www.washington.edu/undergradresearch/information-session/

 http://www.washington.edu/undergradresearch/students/find/ but students should attend an info. session and advising with URP staff for more information on how search, plan, and prepare.